Nature: Atmosphere, climate, and weather

 Climate is a measure of the long-term trends in the weather.
 Various factors are known to influence the climate, including ocean currents, surface albedo, greenhouse gases, variations in the solar luminosity, and changes to the Earth's orbit.
-Based on historical records, the Earth is known to have undergone drastic climate changes in the past, including ice ages.
+Based on historical and geological records, the Earth is known to have undergone drastic climate changes in the past, including ice ages.
+In the present day, two things are happening worldwide: (1) temperature is increasing on the average; and (2) regional climates have been undergoing noticeable changes.

+Ocean currents are an important factor in determining climate, particularly the major underwater thermohaline circulation which distributes heat energy from the equatorial oceans to the polar regions.
+These currents help to moderate the differences in temperature between winter and summer in the temperate zones.
+Also, without the redistributions of heat energy by the ocean currents and atmosphere, the tropics would be much hotter, and the polar regions much colder.

-The climate of a region depends on a number of factors, especially latitude.
+The climate of a region depends on a number of factors, including topology, prevailing winds, proximity to a large body of water, and especially latitude.
 A latitudinal band of the surface with similar climatic attributes forms a climate region.
 There are a number of such regions, ranging from the tropical climate at the equator to the polar climate in the northern and southern extremes.
-Weather is also influenced by the seasons, which result from the Earth's axis being tilted relative to its orbital plane.
-Thus, at any given time during the summer or winter, one part of the Earth is more directly exposed to the rays of the sun.
-This exposure alternates as the Earth revolves in its orbit.
-At any given time, regardless of season, the Northern and Southern Hemispheres experience opposite seasons.

-Weather is a chaotic system that is readily modified by small changes to the environment, so accurate weather forecasting is limited to only a few days.
-Overall, two things are happening worldwide: (1) temperature is increasing on the average; and (2) regional climates have been undergoing noticeable changes.
+The latter regions are typically below the freezing temperature of water for much of the year, which can allow frozen water to accumulate in ice caps and thereby changing the surface albedo.

-Water on the Earth
+Water on Earth

 Water is a chemical substance that is composed of hydrogen and oxygen (H2O) and is vital for all known forms of life.
-In typical usage, water refers only to its liquid form or state, but the substance also has a solid state, ice, and a gaseous state, water vapor, or steam.
+In typical usage, "water" refers only to its liquid form, but it also has a solid state, ice, and a gaseous state, water vapor, or steam.
 Water covers 71% of the Earth's surface.
 On Earth, it is found mostly in oceans and other large bodies of water, with 1.6% of water below ground in aquifers and 0.001% in the air as vapor, clouds, and precipitation.
-Oceans hold 97% of surface water, glaciers, and polar ice caps 2.4%, and other land surface water such as rivers, lakes, and ponds 0.6%.
-Additionally, a minute amount of the Earth's water is contained within biological bodies and manufactured products.
+Oceans hold 96.5% of surface water; glaciers and polar ice caps, 2.4%; and other land surface water such as rivers, lakes, ponds, underground aquifers, and groundwater, 1%.
+The smallest freshwater reserve is the 0.1% in the atmosphere.
+Through subduction processes in the Earth's crust, an equivalent mass of the planet's surface water has been interred in the upper mantle alone.